Project Onboarding

-Step-by-step guide for enrolling a GitLab project on the shared HPA runner pool.
+Compatibility-only guide for enrolling a GitLab project on the shared HPA runner pool.
+Current main is GitHub-first; use Self-Service Enrollment for the primary shared lane contract.

 Prerequisites